explodinglabs/iko/COMMANDS.md

 end;
 ```

+The editor is launched for you to edit the function.

 ### create-function-as

-Define a function inline (useful in bulk migration scripts).
+Define a new function inline (useful in scripts).

 ```sh
 create-function-as <function> <sql>